Skip to main content

 Namespace assignment

-Through the CSC, CLARIN offers namespace assignment to projects and organisations that need stable namespace identifiers.
+Through the Standards and Interoperability Committee, CLARIN offers namespace assignment to projects and organisations that need stable namespace identifiers.
 So far, namespaces have been assigned to the following projects:

 • CQLF-2 (requested by ISO TC37 SC4 WG6): https://www.clarin.eu/standards/cqlf